Smart-Commons/NY-High-Line-Analysis/methodology/readme.md

 ### High Line effect and distance bands:

 We’ve used data from [NYC Street Centerline](https://data.cityofnewyork.us/Business/Zip-Code-Boundaries/i8iw-xf4u) to calculate distances from each of our newly generated lots to the High Line.
 Using [Closeness Centrality](https://en.wikipedia.org/wiki/Closeness_centrality) method we can find out how many miles one has to travel to reach High Line via sidewalks.
-We then divided the lots into seven ranges of distance to High Line:
+We then divided the lots into four ranges of distance to High Line:

 <p align="center"><img width="100%" src="img/distance.gif" /></p>

-1. 0-0.33  miles
+1. 0-1 km
-2. 0.33-0.67 miles
+2. 1-2 km
-3. 0.67-1 miles
+3. 2-3 km
-4. 1-1.33 miles
-5. 1.33-1.67 miles
-6. 1.67-2 miles
-7. the rest of New York City
+4. the rest of New York City

 ### Total value change per band: